Danaë (Titian paintings): Philip II's version, and the Prado's

 Wellington's version, previously thought to be a copy, remains in the family, at Apsley House in London, but not in the parts of the house open to the public.
 It and two other Titians reattributed at the same time were briefly put on public exhibition there, for the first time, in 2015.
-Until January 2021 it is in an exhibition at the National Gallery, London.
+Until January 2021 it was in an exhibition at the National Gallery, London.

 The upper part of the painting was cut away in the late 18th century, apparently because it was damaged.
 This version is known from copies and a print, and included a face of Jupiter in the cloud, and his attribute of an eagle clutching bolts of lightning.
 The face in the cloud is not in all versions, and is best seen in the Chicago, Vienna and St. Petersburg versions.
 This is the first version to include the "attendant crone", the painting of which Nicholas Penny describes as "remarkable and very exciting".

 The Prado version is now agreed to be one painted around 1565, which only joined the Spanish royal collection in the 17th century, bought in Italy by Velasquez, and sold to Philip IV of Spain.
 It is of very high quality, and after the gift to Wellington took its place.
 For Sheila Hale it is "the most sensuous of all Titian's female nudes ... [and] transmits a dark erotic charge that makes all previous reclining nudes ... look innocent by comparison."
 It is now shown in the same room in the Prado as their Venus and Adonis and other Titians.

 The greenish cast of Venus's skin is set against the pale hues of the younger woman.
 Danaë parts her lips in pleasure, while the gold spills in greater quantity and with more velocity than in the Naples work.
 The painting is rendered in a looser manner than this; for example the folds of the bed linen and pillow are described with shorter more expressive brushstrokes.